namine92/namine92.github.io/content/web/index.md

 * `MY_GOOGLE_API_KEY` with your own Google api key
 * `MY_MAPSINDOORS_API_KEY` with your MapsIndoors api key (formerly known as a solution id)

-**Note:** This example is using the *deferred* loading of the scripts.
-You can also use the synchronous loading by removing the `async defer` attributes.
-If you do this, it is recommended to place the scripts just before the closing `</body>` tag.

 As always when setting up Google Maps, create a div with defined width and height.